PaulStoffregen/WS2812Capture/readme.md

 Pins 2, 4, 5, 6, 8, 22, 23, 29 on Teensy 4.0 maybe used to capture WS2812 data.

+Pins 36, 49, 53, 54 are also supported on Teensy 4.1.

 ## Basic Functions

 * `WS2812Capture myleds(Pin, PixelFormat)`

     Create a WS2812Capture instance which captures using a specific pin.
-PixelFormat may be WS2812_RGB, WS2812_GRB, WS2812_RGBW, WS2812_GRBW, etc.
+PixelFormat may be WS2812_RGB, WS2812_GRB, WS2812_RGBW, WS2812_GRBW, etc.  In theory, multiple instances may be created to capture parallel WS2812 data, but in practice how many parallel streams Teensy 4.0 can handle remains an unanswered question...

 * `myleds.begin(buffer, sizeof(buffer))`